Kris Humphries: College career

 At Minnesota, Humphries was named 2004 Big Ten Freshman of the Year and named to the All-Big Ten First Team by the media and coaches.
 He was named Honorable Mention All-America by the Associated Press and by Rivals.com.
 He was the first freshman to lead the Big Ten in scoring and rebounding in the same season.
 He scored in double figures in all the 29 games, with 16 point/rebound double-doubles on the season for Minnesota.
 He averaged 21.7 points and 10.1 rebounds (both tops in the Big Ten), while shooting .444 percent from the field and .742 from the line.
-On February 18, 2004 he set a school record with 36 points in a game against Indiana.
+On February 18, 2004, he set a school record with 36 points in a game against Indiana.
 He also set a school record for most points by a freshman for a season with 629 and was the first Big Ten freshman to be named conference Player of the Week in two of the first three weeks of the season.
-Humphries only played one season for Minnesota before declaring for the NBA Draft.
+Humphries only played one season for Minnesota before declaring for the NBA draft.

 Although Humphries was personally successful at Minnesota, the team struggled.
 The Gophers finished 12–18, with a 3–13 record in the Big Ten during Humphries' lone season, tying Penn State for the worst record in the conference.
 Critics accused Humphries of playing selfishly, preferring to inflate his statistics and NBA draft stock rather than help the team win games.
 The team had a .500 record before his arrival and finished with a 10–6 conference record in the season after he left.
+At the 2004 NBA Combine, Humphries benched an impressive 22 reps of 185 pounds.